12 Useful and Fun Products for Service Dogs and Their Humans

 Collapsible dog bowls are ideal for travel or just to give your service dog water while out and about.
 Cassidy says, “The bowls are great for on the go and hospital stays.”

-Buy the pair of dog bowls shown above for $5.99 on Amazon.
+Buy the pair of dog bowls shown above on Amazon.

 10. Doggie Mat